-The residence hall Room Selection Lottery for Coblentz, Meyran and Shriner Halls will take place at the end of April.
-Students not assigned to housing from previous specialized processes will be administratively assigned by Residence Life staff in the Room Lottery with their desired roommate in a shared room.
+The residence hall Room Selection Lottery for Coblentz, Meyran, Memorial, New Hall, Smith and Shriner Halls will take place at beginning of May.
+Students not assigned to housing from previous specialized processes will be administratively assigned by Residence Life staff with their desired roommate in a shared room.

 All other floors besides the all-female floors are designated all-gender.
 This means one room on the floor may be designated male residents and the next room may be designated female residents.
 It also means students of different genders may choose to live together in a room on these floors (see All-Gender Rooms below).

 Upperclass students in the room selection process of varying genders may choose to live together in a room on all-gender floors.
 Should any student depart their housing assignment, the remaining roommate(s) would have 72 hours to find a replacement roommate to fill the vacancy; if a replacement is not found, the space would be designated as single-gender for administrative assignment; this would result in the apartment roommate or triple/quad roommate of the departing student moving to another housing assignment to allow for the space to be available as a single-gender for the duration of the academic year.